 If you frequently find yourself feeling overwhelmed and exhausted, it’s time to take action to bring your nervous system back into balance.
 You can protect yourself—and improve how you feel and think.

 By learning how to recognize the warning symptoms and signs of persistent (chronic) stress and taking the necessary steps to decrease its harmful effects.

 The flight-or-fight response: Your body reaction

 Whenever you feel threatened or sense danger, your nervous system responds by releasing a flood of stress hormones such as cortisol, adrenaline, which rouse the body for emergency action.
-Your heart beat rapidly, blood pressure hit the roof, muscle become tense, breath quickens, and your 7 senses become sharper.
+Your heartbeat rapidly, blood pressure hits the roof, muscle becomes tense, breath quickens, and your 7 senses become sharper.
 These physiological and physical changes increase your stamina and strength, speed up your reaction time, and enhance your focus-preparing you to either flee from (usually the case) or stand and fight (the brave) the danger or imminent threat at hand.

 The role Stress (Cortisol) Plays in weight gain

-We are living in a current world where billions of people are in lock down due to the pandemic crisis; millions of people are losing their only source of living (unemployment skyrocketing); the future of millions are becoming uncertain; and children are being taught at home, and to make matter worst, the rate of sleep deprivation, including its associated negative impacts continue to rise up to the sky because you and I are stress like “H”.
+We are living in a current world where billions of people are in lockdown due to the pandemic crisis; millions of people are losing their only source of living (unemployment skyrocketing); the future of millions is becoming uncertain, and children are being taught at home, and to make matter worst, the rate of sleep deprivation, including its associated negative impacts continue to rise up to the sky because you and I are stress like “H”.

 How does excessive stress impact your health negatively?

 - Weight gain